Norway in Pictures: 18 Beautiful Places to Photograph

-Norway is a country of incomparable natural beauty – fjords, polar rivers, ice-capped green mountains, and the stunning midnight sun are just the beginning of what's to see here.
+Norway is a country of incomparable natural beauty – fjords, polar rivers, ice-capped green mountains, and the stunning midnight sun are just the beginning when it comes to finding and taking beautiful pictures here.
 Norway's cosmopolitan cities are just as fascinating as the little fishing islands that dot the Norwegian Arctic sea.

 If you're planning a trip to Scandinavia or just in the early steps of daydreaming about it, here are some of the most stunning places to photograph in Norway.